DePauw's 16th Annual ArtsFest, Oct. 25 - Nov. 5, to Explore 'Art & Origins'

 The annual ArtsFest event for children, Art Attack, is on Sunday, Oct.
 29 from 12:30-2:30 p.m. in the Great Hall of the Green Center.
 Children are invited to an afternoon of hands-on art activities with DePauw students and Greencastle High School students.
 Don’t miss special performances by DePauwCappella and DePitches.
 Children can be on the air with WGRE or create their own newscast with D3TV, among other activities.
 The DePauw University Orchestra will follow at 3 p.m. in Kresge Auditorium with Professor Orcenith Smith conducting.
 The featured work is The City, a new piece by American composer Kevin Puts.
 It centers on the historic development of the city of Baltimore with images by videographer James Bartolomeo.
 Purchase tickets here.

-Events at the Richard E. Peeler Art Center include Jiha Moon Gallery Tour; “Coffee with a Curator”; Tibet Exhibition Tour: "Origin, Supernatural and Religious Traditions"; a Halloween Gallery Scavenger Hunt; and screening of Beltracchi: The Art of Forgery.
+Events at the Richard E. Peeler Art Center include Jiha Moon Gallery Tour; “Coffee with a Curator”; Tibet Exhibition Tour: "Origin, Supernatural and Religious Traditions"; and a Halloween Gallery Scavenger Hunt.

 ArtsFest concludes on Sunday, Nov.
 5 with a 3 p.m.
 DePauw University Choirs concert directed by Kristina Boerger.
 The program takes place in Kresge Auditorium.
 Tickets are available for purchase here.